all-birds birds

 Robin egg

-American Robn
+American Robn nest

 How to attract Robins to your backyard

 Plat form feeders are good.
-Robins will eat apples, grapes, other fruits and suet.
-They will also come to feeders with seeds, doughnuts, bread, peanut butter mixtures and many other foods.
+Robins will eat apples, grapes, other fruits, and suet.
+They will also come to feeders with seeds, doughnuts, bread, peanut butter mixtures, and many other foods.

 Natural food sources in your yard will attract them.
 A damp lawn will have earthworms.
-A pile of leaves or brush will have worms and other insects they love such as caterpillars, grasshoppers and beetle grubs.
+A pile of leaves or brush will have worms, and other insects they love such as caterpillars, grasshoppers, and beetle grubs.
 A good way to supply an area for them to forage in is to use fall leaves as mulch in your flowerbeds.
 Keep in mind that pesticides are harmful to birds.

-A nesting shelf can be made from three boards nailed together to form the floor, back and roof of a house.
-Make it about 7 inches by 8 inches and 8 inches high.
+A nesting shelf can be made from three boards nailed together to form the floor, back, and roof of a house.
+Make it about 7 inches by 8 inches wide, and 8 inches high.
 Mount it in a shaded spot.
 A good place is on the side of your house under overhanging eaves.

 Check out Robin posters